Table of contents

 What is Lupus?

 Lupus is a rare, chronic (long term), autoimmune disease.
 In healthy people, proteins called antibodies protect the body by attacking foreign invaders.
 When a person has this condition, the antibodies cannot tell the difference between foreign material and healthy cells.
-Thus, autoantibodies are created that attack healthy tissue.
+Thus, the immune system attacks healthy tissue.
 These autoantibodies cause inflammation, pain, and damage in various parts of the body.
 The most common areas affected are skin, joints, and internal organs like the kidneys and heart.

 The disease can occur in various forms.
 The types of lupus are: